 Use project management concepts, tools, techniques and software (Microsoft Project) to plan, track and assess typical projects.
 Previously CIS 180.
 Prerequisite: BUSTC 105 or instructor permission.
 Student option grading.

 The first in a series of two courses; students gain actual experience in project management; develop grant management skills including budgeting, scheduling and success measures.
 Prerequisite: BUS 180.
 Mandatory decimal grading.

 Project Management Practicum (5)

 This is the second course in the series.
 Students gain actual experience in MS Project, coordinating documents, estimating, scheduling activities, assigning resources, tracking performance.
 These skills will help the student gain real world understanding of how to run a successful project.
-Prerequisites: CIS 180 and BUS 181.
+Prerequisites: BUS 180 and BUS 181.
 Mandatory decimal grading.

 BUSINESS & 201